vicgarcia/c920pi/README.md

 to configure and enable the No IP dynamic dns updater.
 If this is something you want to use, you have to perform this.

-Configure the No-IP client (optionally)
+to configure the No-IP client (optionally)

     cd /usr/src/noip-2.1.9-1
     make && make install